-I am a first-year plant biology grad student interested in genomics and evolution.
+I am a second-year plant biology grad student interested in genomics and evolution.
 Born and raised in Pasadena, CA, I have been happily settled in the East Bay since arriving here as an undergraduate six years ago.
 If you happen to catch me in my leisure time, you will probably find me jogging, playing a board/card game, or reading a fantasy novel.

 I am currently a postdoctoral scholar in the Department of Plant & Microbial Biology and study phytoremediation of hydrocarbon and heavy metal impacted soil and water.
 I received her BS in biology from the University of North Texas, an MS in microbiology from Texas State University and her PhD in environmental toxicology from UC Riverside.
 I am passionate about science education and science outreach and volunteer with the California Academy of Science, Bay Area Scientists in Schools, and the East Bay Science Cafe in my free time.

 I grew up in Pune, India in a home where dinner table discussions were often about chemistry and biology.
 So I decided to pursue chemical biology, and then microbiology for my graduate and postdoctoral research.
 My work in vitamin biosynthesis drew me closer to the nutritional, economic and political influences on food and agriculture.
 I started The Millet Project (http://themilletproject.org/) in California in 2015 to explore millets to diversify agriculture and our diets.